This year marks a historically momentous anniversary: It has been exactly sixty years since the phrase

-Pine Top’s Boogie Woogie,” a boisterous ivory-banger that placed its titular genre on the map.
+Pine Top’s Boogie Woogie, a boisterous ivory-banger that placed its titular genre on the map.
 Indeed, the breathless pace and Pinetop’s own gruff vocal exhortations embody a reckless juke-joint spirit as abandoned and danceable as any recording three decades thence.
 In fact, the tune’s authorship is often incorrectly attributed to Pinetop Perkins, a Delta contemporary who ultimately re-recorded a hit version of the song in the 1950s.

 Pinetop Smith’s crackling performance would also forge the lyrical and sonic palette from which future staples like Ray Charles’s

 As for Pinetop Smith, he found himself on the wrong end of a gun during a dance hall brawl in Chicago, dying at age 24, just one day shy of his next recording session.

-(Tampa Red & Georgia Tom, 1928)
+Tampa Red & Georgia Tom, 1928

-Thomas Dorsey--not to be confused with the above-mentioned swing giant Tommy--is often referred to as the father of gospel music.
+Thomas Dorsey—not to be confused with the above-mentioned swing giant Tommy--is often referred to as the father of gospel music.
 The guitarist was recognized as among the first to incorporate the hymnal spirituals of black Southern gospel churches with the cadences of rhythm and blues.
 Of course, you wouldn’t know he was a man of God from his earliest recordings.

-Before becoming the musical director for the Pilgrim Baptist Church in Chicago (a post he would hold from 1932 to the late '70s), before he became a catalyzing spiritual influence on the great Reverend Martin Luther King, Jr., and before he wrote the definitive 1937 gospel composition,
+Before becoming the musical director for the Pilgrim Baptist Church in Chicago (a post he would hold from 1932 to the late 70s), before he became a catalyzing spiritual influence on the great Reverend Martin Luther King, Jr., and before he wrote the definitive 1937 gospel composition,

 Born in 1899, Georgia Tom journeyed to Chicago in the 1920s, where he teamed with the likewise-transplanted Tampa Red (né Hudson Woodbridge).
-As a duo---and sometimes as a trio with Frankie
+As a duo—and sometimes as a trio with Frankie

 Distinguished by its shuffling rustic rhythms and its humorous sexual double entendre, the hokum championed by the young Georgia Tom brought him into communion with the likes of Ma Rainey, Sonny Boy Williamson, and Memphis Minnie, but did little to hint at his divine musical reinvention soon thereafter.

-“It’s Tight Like That” is a representative tune of its genre, a strumming novelty with country blues tuning and tawdry content.
+It’s Tight Like That is a representative tune of its genre, a strumming novelty with country blues tuning and tawdry content.
 Hokum blues is an elemental genre in modern American music, a farcical style of sex-punning that actually predates jazz, ragtime, and even most forms of country music.
 Some choice representative titles include Bo Carter’s